19 minutes with Charlie Engman

 The idea of context has radically transformed since the mainstream inception of social media.
-So how did Chicago-born, New York-based artist, Charlie Engman, become cognisant enough to navigate around it?
-It’s a question we explore in our interview along with his ideologies of harmonising yourself with the present, including other topics that revolve around Engman’s art practice.
+So how did Chicago-born, New York-based artist, Charlie Engman, become cognizant enough to navigate around it?
+It’s a question we explore in our interview along with his ideologies of harmonizing yourself with the present, including other topics that revolve around Engman’s art practice.

 Mo: I want to start with asking how 2018 treated you?

 Charlie: It's been a complex year.
 There was a lot of newness but also a lot of emptiness from trying to create space for myself to do and make things that were unexpected of me or that I didn't expect of myself.
 Previously, I had been overwhelmed with other people's ideas of who I was and what I was trying to do, so I had been sedulously creating that open space, and when I finally ended up with it, I had a bit of a crisis, because while I had been working really hard to create that space, I hadn't been working as hard on knowing what to do with that space.
 That aspect of it sort of withered in a strange way. [laughing] I had a moment where I went, "Okay.
 What is my motivation?
 What is actually worth doing?"

 Mo: What do you think people have expected of you?
 Has that expectation always been the same since you started or has it changed?